pablodieaco/document-me/README.md

 ## 🚀 Features

 - 📂 Watches `scripts/` for changes
-- 🤖 Detects undocumented functions via AST
+- 🤖 Detects undocumented functions via AST and Watchdog
 - 🧠 Uses LLaMA3 (via Ollama) to generate docstrings
 - 📝 Saves output into `documented_scripts/` (non-destructive)
 - ⚙️ Integrated with Prefect 2 for observability